miloszmisiek/ci_p1_ecocity/README.md

 You can fork a repository to create a copy of the repository and make changes without affecting the upstream repository.
 ## Clone a repository.
-In GitHub you have option to create a local copy (clone) of your repository on your device hardrive.
+In GitHub you have option to create a local copy (clone) of your repository on your device hard drive.
 The steps are as follows:
 1. On the GitHub.com navigate to repository page.
 2. Locate the *Code* tab and click on it.
 3. In the expanded window, click the two squares icon to copy https link of the repository.